What Is Teenage Angst & When To Be Concerned From A Psychologist Who Knows

 If you’re the parent of a teen, chances are you have had plenty of occasions to feel frustrated, confused and worried about how s/he is behaving.
 That is just how parenting teens goes – as they struggle, we do too.

-The pandemic of COVID-19 has brought myriad parental challenges from distance learning to social isolation.
-Pandemic parenting has allowed many of us to see first hand more of what our teen’s life is, leaving us even more confused about what’s a normal reaction to a challenging time, and what’s not.
+The pandemic brought myriad parental challenges from distance learning to social isolation, and we got to see first hand more about our teen’s life.
+Few teens escaped experiencing the uptick in anxiety felt worldwide during the pandemic, and many of those feelings are still lingering today.
+Indeed 90% of US adults we are facing a mental health crisis.
+This can leave parents even more confused about what’s a normal reaction to a challenging time, and what’s not.

 One of the most important struggles we can have is determining what is teenage angst vs. what is something more concerning.